 The state law governing the System calls for the state to "contribute the amount necessary to make the pension system actuarially sound each year, except that the state's contribution may not exceed one-third of the total of all contributions by governing bodies in a particular year."
 The state law defines "actuarially sound pension system" to be a system in which the amount of contributions is sufficient to pay the normal cost and amortize the UAAL in a period that does not exceed 30 years.
-The state law also says that the service retirement annuity is based on "a formula adopted by the state board by rule that allows the pension system, assuming maximum state contributions are provided, to be maintained as actuarially sound."
 The methodology for recognizing maximum state contributions is (1) to project the maximum state contributions equal to one-third of a conservative projection of total contributions to the System year by year, then (2) to calculate the present value of projected maximum state contributions for up to 30 years as is necessary for the System to have a 30-year amortization period, and then (3) to subtract this present value from the UAAL for determining the System's amortization period.